MattBashton/ampQC/README.md

 `bash setup.sh`

-If you're unable to use conda then dependencies are pritty straightforward, GNU grep, awk and parallel, as well as [samtools](https://github.com/samtools/samtools) and [mosdepth](https://github.com/brentp/mosdepth) are required.
+If you are unable to use conda then dependencies are pretty straightforward, GNU grep, awk and parallel, as well as [samtools](https://github.com/samtools/samtools) and [mosdepth](https://github.com/brentp/mosdepth) are required.
 The conda env will take care of installing all of these which is important for macOS which ships with inferior BSD versions of awk and grep which lack functionality needed for this utility.

 ## Usage